DPBayes/twinify/README.md

 There are a number of (optional) command line arguments that further influence twinify's behaviour:

 - `--epsilon` - Privacy parameter ε (positive real number): Use this argument to specify the ε privacy level.
 Smaller is better (but may negatively impact utility).
 In general values less than 1 are considered strong privacy and values less than 2 still reasonable.
-- `--delta` - Privacy parameter δ (positive real number): Use this argument to override the default choice for δ (should rarely be required).
+- `--delta` - Privacy parameter δ (positive real number between 0 and 1): Use this argument to override the default choice for δ (should rarely be required).
 Smaller is better.
-Values larger than 1/N, where N is the size of your data set, are typically considered unsafe.
+Recommended to be less than 1/N, where N is the size of your data set.
+Values larger are typically considered unsafe.
 - `--num_synthetic` - Number of synthetic samples (integer): Use this to set how many samples you want from the generative model.
 This has no effect on the privacy guarantees for the synthetic data.

 - `--seed` - Stochasticity seed (integer): Use this argument to seed the initial random state to fix internal stochasticity of Twinify *if you need reproducibility*. **Twinify will use a strong source of randomness by default** if this argument is not given.